acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

   </svg>
 </ImgComparisonSlider>

-### Customizing the date header and footer
+### The date header and footer

 The headers hold key information like the date, day of the week and in some cases it also holds the full date.
 Whenever you need to show extra information, or if you would like to change the styling or date format, time format you can use the various header templates, depending on the view configuration.
 You can also show a footer element, for displaying more information.

-Depending on the resolution, the first timeline row under the navigation header can show a line for each of the following:
+Depending on the resolution, the first Timeline row under the navigation header can show a line for each of the following:

 #### Hourly header/footer template
 With an hourly (or sub-hourly) resolution the [renderHour](#renderer-renderHour) and [renderHourFooter](#renderer-renderHourFooter) options can be used for customizing the header and footer.